 - Notify a manager or IT department staff member in a work environment.

-A few more quick tips:
+Here are a few more quick tips:

-- Be suspicious of emails from your contacts with odd subjects, or the email body text is not right.
+- Be suspicious of emails from your contacts with odd subjects or the email body text is not right.

 - Use throwaway email addresses from Nada or SimpleLogin